 Explanation: Only when atleast one dominant allele is present in both the locus we get the expression of dominant phenotype.
 Otherwise the resulting cases give only recessive phenotype.

-3. If you cross two different strains of white flower you may get a purple flower in sweet pea plant.
+3. If you cross two different strains of white flower you may get a purple flower in a sweet pea plant.

-Explanation: In this case the purple sweet pea flower due to duplicate epistasis needs atleast one dominant allele at each locus.
+Explanation: In this case, the purple sweet pea flower due to duplicate epistasis needs atleast one dominant allele at each locus.
 Two white flowers may have homozygosity and heterozygosity at different locus and finally would give a purple flower.

 4. Choose the off one out in case of duplicate recessive episasis.